 Substance Use Blog Series Part 4: Substance Use Counselling

-Free individual counselling for youth and adults using substances and those who are affected by someone else’s substance use.
+At Deltassist, we offer free individual counselling for youth and adults using substances and those who are affected by someone else’s substance use.
 Online psycho-educational groups for individuals 19 years and older as well as treatment referrals.
 To reach the Substance Use Counselling team, call our Substance Use Intake Line and one of our Counsellors will connect with you shortly.
 We provide counselling in North and South Delta.

 Substance Use Intake